openblack/openblack/readme.md

 Clone the code using: `git clone --recursive https://github.com/openblack/openblack.git`

 If you forgot to add `--recursive`, you will have to also run `git submodule update --init` from the `openblack/` directory.

-# Extracting Asset Files

-To use openblack, you must extract assets from the original Black & White game. **Do not distribute these extracted files, as doing so may violate copyright laws.**

-1. Install the original game.
-2. Use the provided tools to extract necessary files.
-3. Place them in the appropriate openblack directory.

-By following these steps, you can use the original assets legally while ensuring compatibility with openblack.

 ## Configuration for using vcpkg (Recommended for new users)